Brianeyugn/meme-generator-web-server/README.md

 	Supports conversion between request/response objects and string representations.
 	Includes a Status struct to represent request status.

-To implement custom request handlers, include the RequestHandler header file and derive your classes from it.
+To implement custom request handlers, include the `RequestHandler` header file and derive your classes from it.

+### `api_request_handler.h`

+The `ApiRequestHandler` class inherits from the abstract `RequestHandler` class.
+Its request handling function is split into five components, allowing the user to list, create, read, update, and delete JSON files.

 ### `static_request_handler.h`

-This class inherits from `RequestHandler`, and overwrites the `ParseRequest` method to search for the requested static file, and return it if it exists.
+This class also inherits from `RequestHandler`, and overwrites the `ParseRequest` method to search for the requested static file, and return it if it exists.

 ### `echo_request_handler.h`

-This class also inherits from `RequestHandler`, and overwrites the `ParseRequest` method to just echo back the incoming request.
+This class inherits from `RequestHandler`, and overwrites the `ParseRequest` method to just echo back the incoming request.

+### `error_request_handler.h`

+This class inherits from `RequestHandler`, and simply returns an HTTP 404 not found error.

+### `health_request_handler.h`

+This class inherits from `RequestHandler`, and simply returns an HTTP 200 OK response.

+### `mime.h`

+This header is simply a mapping from file extensions to HTTP content types.

 ### `config_parser.h`